 This is an ongoing program, so there are no deadlines for applications unless stated.
 However, applications should be submitted to the IAHPC no later than 3 months in advance of the expected date of travel.

 In order for an applicant to receive a traveling scholarship, the event must be listed in the IAHPC Calendar of Events.
 If the event is not listed, please direct the event organizers to add the event to the calendar.
 Listing the event in the IAHPC calendar is free.

 The Traveling Scholarships program provides support to attend conferences, workshops, congresses and events that are applicable to the cultural and social economic level of the applicant’s place of work.

 This program does not provide funding for tuition of formal degree programs.

 The Traveling Scholarships program offers funding for travel and registration ONLY.
 Applicants will need to secure funding from other sources to cover any additional expenses.

 In order to apply for a traveling scholarship grant, applicants must meet the following criteria:

 Preference will be given to applicants who:

-The IAHPC is not accepting Traveling Scholarship applications for any other educational event at this time.
+The IAHPC is not accepting Traveling Scholarship applications at this time.
 Please contact Genevieve Napier if you have any questions about the Traveling Scholarship program.